-Bureau of Prisons staff are authorized to notarize documents.
-A recent change in the law allows that papers which an inmate signs are true and correct under penalty of perjury and will suffice in Federal courts and other Federal agencies, unless specifically directed to do otherwise.
-Some states will not accept a government notarization for real estate transactions, automobile sales, etc. In these cases, it will be necessary to contact unit staff for arrangements with the institution's notary public.
+Under the provisions of 18 USC 4004, Counselors are authorized to notarize documents.
+A recent change in the law allows that a statement to the effect that papers which an inmate signs are true and correct under penalty of perjury will suffice in Federal courts and other Federal agencies, unless specifically directed to do otherwise.
+Some states will not accept a government notarization for real estate transactions, automobile sales, etc.